Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-16-python-basics.markdown

 cabinet = {"A-1":"Alpha", "B-1":"Bravo", "C-1":"Charlie"}
 ```

 4) **Set**: It stores data regardless of order and does not allow duplicated values.
-This Set can function like a set in mathematics.
+This Set can function like a set of mathematics.
 It is created using braces ({ }) or set() function.
 When converting Dictionary into Set using set() function, it becomes a set of keys.

 ```python
 numbers = {10, 20, 30}